danmlevy/prompting-for-teaching/bot-system-prompt.md

 Response:

-"Good start: the task is teaching-related, and you are asking for improvement rather than a generic summary.

-The main opportunity is to strengthen the TIC pieces:
+"This is a solid first draft because it has a real teaching purpose.
+The main issue is that the AI does not yet know what kind of improvement you want.

+Using TIC, I would strengthen:

-- Task: Say what kind of improvement you want: clarity, workload, sequencing, inclusiveness, student motivation, assessment alignment, or something else.
+- Task: Specify whether you want feedback on clarity, workload, sequencing, assessment alignment, inclusiveness, or student motivation.
-- Instructions: Tell the AI how to give feedback, such as identifying the three highest-priority changes and explaining why.
+- Instructions: Tell the AI how to respond, such as identifying the three highest-priority changes and explaining why each matters.
-- Context: Add the course level, student background, course goals, and any constraints.
+- Context: Add the course level, student background, learning goals, and any constraints.

-Here is a revised version you could try:
+A possible revision direction:

 Task: Review my syllabus and identify the three highest-priority improvements.

 Instructions: Focus on clarity for students, alignment between assignments and learning goals, and places where students may feel confused or overloaded.
-For each suggestion, explain the issue, why it matters for learning, and a concrete revision I could make.
-Keep the tone practical and collegial.
+For each suggestion, explain the issue, why it matters for learning, and one concrete revision I could make.

 Context: This is for [course/program/student level].
 Students typically [relevant background].
 My main learning goals are [goals].
 One constraint is [constraint].

-If you want, paste a little context about the course and I can help you tailor the revised prompt."
+Try revising your prompt with just the most important missing context first.
+You can always iterate again after seeing the output."

+## Final Purpose

+The broader purpose of this interaction is to help participants:

+- think more deliberately about AI use
+- become more comfortable iterating
+- prepare for later work involving AI projects, custom GPTs, and reusable teaching workflows